DanielEmmanuel1/20-Days-of-coding-with-Isaac/README.md

 yes, I'm fucking serious.
 DO IT !!!!!!!!!.

+I was kidding you though.
+find a crazy idea that would contain all you learnt in week 1 and implement it.
+Thats your punishment.

 YOU HAVE UNTIL 12 PM, APRIL 30TH 2024 UNTIL YOUR PUNISHMENT INCREASES

 you also have the option of paying your way out of every punishment: NGN 5000 / Punishment